Coronavirus - if you have problems with renting

 If you're living with others and are worried about your health

-The government has paused shielding, but if your shared housing makes it impossible for you to be safe, you can ask your local council for help finding somewhere else to live.
-The council should help you if your housing is unsafe.
+If your shared housing makes it impossible for you to be safe, you can ask your local council for help finding somewhere else to live.
+For example, if you’re extremely vulnerable because of a medical condition but you live with a nurse.

-If your council doesn’t offer suitable alternative accommodation, you should contact your nearest Citizens Advice.
+If your council doesn’t offer suitable alternative accommodation, you should talk to an adviser.

 If you become homeless